Visiting a Shinto shrine at any time is something you should experience. Visiting a Shinto shrine on New Year's Eve is something very special.

 You hand your stick to the shrine attendant and they give you the corresponding fortune.

 Seeing I was a foreigner, for the first time, I was asked if I wanted my prediction written in English.
-This had never happened to me before and (since I cannot read Japanese) was very welcome – making the detail of the prediction clear for the first time.
+This had never happened to me before and (since I cannot read Japanese) was very welcome.
+It made the detail of the prediction clear to me for the first time.

 My omikuji for the year ahead

 Chances are not all the prediction will be ideal.
 So, once they have been read, there is a tradition of folding and then tying the omikuji to a tree or tree-shaped frame.
 It is thought this minimises any bad luck the prediction may contain.